Design a 3D local scene

 - Click the Noon at camera position option to enable it.

-Regardless of where you zoom or pan, the lighting will now be consistently shown as from above.
+Regardless of where you zoom or pan, the lighting is now consistently shown as from above.

 - In the Contents pane, right-click Call Locations and choose Zoom To Layer.